 Most medicines can be taken outside the school day.
 If this isn't possible parents or carers may come into school themselves to give children the prescribed dose.
 Alternatively staff may administer or supervise children administering their own prescribed medicine (dependent upon age).
 Arrangements for this are included in our Medicines Policy and are made with health professionals where necessary.
 Parents and the Headteacher must sign a consent form.
-Medicines must be prescribed and must not be decanted.
-Staff will never administer nonprescribed medicines.
+Medicines must be prescribed, must not be decanted, and should have a chemist's sticker with the child's name on it.
+Staff will never administer non-prescribed medicines.